grea09/color/article/article.md

 <div class="definition" name="Subgoal">
 A subgoal $s$ is a precondition of an action $a_s \in A_p$ with $s \in pre(a_s)$ that isn't satisfied by any causal link.
-We can note a subgoal as :
+We can note a subgoal as:
 $$a_i \xrightarrow{s} a_s \notin L \mid \{ a_i, a_s \} \subset A_p $$
 </div>